regro/regolith/docs/collections/abstracts.rst

 :institution: str, name of the inistitution
 :references: str, HTML string of reference for the abstract itself, optional
 :text: str, HTML string of the abstract.
-:timestamp: The time when the abstract was submitted.
+:timestamp: float, The time when the abstract was submitted.

 YAML Example